Gabriela Basařová

 Gabriela Basařová (17 January 1934 – 18 October 2019) was a Czech professor of chemistry, working in the field of fermentation chemistry, brewing, and malting.
 Most of her scientific and research work was devoted to the study of non-biological, so-called colloidal, turbidity of beer and methods of delaying its production during storage.
 She participated in scientific, educational and publishing activities in the Czech Republic and abroad, and published 538 items, mostly in foreign journals.
-In 2012, Basarova was awarded the State Medal of Merit.
+In 2012, Basařová was awarded the State Medal of Merit.

 Early life and education

-Gabriela ("Gábina") Basařová was born in Plzeň, 17 January 1934.
+Gabriela Basařová was born in Plzeň, 17 January 1934.
 She graduated from high school, where chemistry and mathematics were among her favorite subjects.
 During her studies, she worked in laboratories, in a waterworks, distillery, canning factory, and in Plzeň breweries, after which, she decided to study brewing.
-In 1952, she graduated from the University of Chemistry and Technology, Prague (Vysoká škola chemicko-technologická v Praze; VŠCHT), majoring in fermentation chemistry and technology, specializing in malting and brewing.
+In 1952, she graduated from the University of Chemistry and Technology, Prague (VŠCHT), majoring in fermentation chemistry and technology, specializing in malting and brewing.

 In the following years, she gradually gained scientific and pedagogical degrees in the Czech Republic.
 In 1957, she defended her diploma thesis on the topic, "Monitoring of oxygen bonding during wort production" (supervisor: Prof. Ing.
 Josef Dyr, DrSc.), obtaining the title Ing. chemistry.
 In 1965, she was awarded the CSc.
 Degree (Candidate of Sciences, today PhD.) after defending her doctoral thesis "New Stabilization Methods with a view to shortening the lying time of beer".
 In 1980, she was appointed doctor of technical sciences (DrSc.) after defending her dissertation thesis on the study of the rationalization and modernization of methods of increasing the colloidal stability of beer.